-Wherever you are in the world you can experience the magic of Newgrange on December 20 and 21
+Wherever you were in the world you can experience the magic of Newgrange on the winter solstice because in 2017 it was live streamed via Facebook.

-Irish Tourism and the Office of Public Works have teamed up this year to insure that wherever people are, in Ireland or around the world, they can experience the magic of the winter solstice at Newgrange through a unique livestream from the ancient monument.
+Irish Tourism and the Office of Public Works teamed up in 2017 to ensure that wherever people were, in Ireland or around the world, they could experience the magic of the winter solstice at Newgrange through a unique livestream from the ancient monument.

 Now a worldwide audience can witness this magic annual event, illustrating the genius of the Neolithic farmers.